balancer/docs-v1/getting-started/faq.md

 ### How do Balancer Pools charge fees and how much are they?

-Balancer Protocol charges a percentage of the input amount traded for each trade against a Balancer Pool.
+Balancer pools charge a percentage of the input amount traded for each trade.
 The fee goes entirely to the Balancer Pool liquidity providers.

 ### What types of Balancer pools are there?